-Being educated as a machinist and engineer Erik Nording took up pipe making as a part time hobby during the 1950s.
+Being educated as a machinist and engineer, Erik Nording took up pipe making as a part time hobby during the 1950s.
 Erik began pipe carving as a profession in the mid 1960s in Denmark.
-Along with a number of carvers during the 1960s Erik worked a new Freehand style that emphasized organic flowing shapes and aesthetically unified stems and bowls.
-The signature shape of Nording pipes is Freehand even though Erik does showcase traditional shapes.
+Along with a number of carvers during the 60s, Erik worked a new Freehand style that emphasized organic flowing shapes and aesthetically unified stems and bowls.
+The signature shape of Nording pipes is Freehand, while more traditional shapes take on classic Danish styles.
 Nording Pipes vary from smooth to rusticated, partially rusticated, and some carved designs.
-Most pipes have vulcanite stems, some feature stems of colored acrylic.
 Using only the highest grade briar, he now produces over 50,000 pipes a year, and has become one of the world's most respected pipe makers.